- - - - - - - - - - -

 It was the lifeless body that God made from the earth that became a living being, a living person.
 Most believe as Plato did, that a living deathless soul is imprisoned in the body unto the living soul is able to escape the body, and then the lifeless body goes back to the earth.

-Although this passage is repeatedly used to prove that an immortal, deathless soul that was put in a person that was not put in animals, most translations, other than the King James, apply it to the living breathing being or person, not to an invisible, deathless, immaterial something that does not have breath or breath that was put in a person.
+Although this passage is repeatedly used to prove that an immortal, deathless soul that was put in a person that was not put in animals, most translations, other than the King James, apply it to the living breathing being or person, not to an invisible, deathless, immaterial something that does not have breath.
 Adam being spoken of as a "living being" (nehphesh Strong’s Hebrew word #5315–“a breathing creature”) proves he was mortal, not immortal, just as all "living beings” (nehphesh) fish, birds, animals, are mortal, not immortal.
 How can this be one of the most used proof texts used to prove Adam had an immortal soul put in him?
 If it proves Adam had an immortal soul, then it proves that fish have an immortal soul that cannot die.

 Both “a living being” and “breath of life” are used by most that call themselves orthodox to prove mankind has an immortal soul in them that no animal has.
 Both mankind and all animals are “a living being” and both have the “breath of life,” both can and do die.
 Having the “breath of life” does not make mankind or animals immortal.